-Wavefront supports high cardinality when dealing with timeseries data and infinite cardinality in its distributed tracing offering.
-Wavefront can handle the cardinality of more than 200,000 concurrently running containers per Kubernetes cluster.
-Even though Wavefront can handle high cardinality data shapes, high cardinality can cause system slowdown and metrics retrieval issues.
+Tanzu Observability by Wavefront supports high cardinality when dealing with timeseries data and infinite cardinality in its distributed tracing offering.
+The Wavefront service can handle more than 200,000 concurrently running containers per Kubernetes cluster.
+In certain situations, however, high cardinality can cause system slowdown and metrics retrieval issues.

 What Is Data Cardinality?